-Each beach village has experienced it’s own slightly different flavor of development, but from Langosta to Hermosa it’s all hot.
+Each beach village has experienced its own slightly different flavor of development, but from Langosta to Hermosa it’s all hot.

 The vast Hacienda Pinilla project, which backs onto three miles of beach, inadvertently acts as a buffer zone against the Tamarindo sprawl south.

 The beaches from Avellana south are growing at a much slower pace, with a few large developments under construction at the time of writing, but more inevitably on the way.

 Carrillo, Sámara, and Nosara are in a market quite distinct from the Tamarindo and Papagayo scene.

-Sámara is about a 2-hour drive from the Liberia airport, and Nosara is another 30-45 minutes further on a tricky dirt road that is sometimes impassable in rainy season.
+Sámara is about a 2-hour drive from the Liberia airport, and Nosara is another 30-45 minutes further on a tricky dirt road that is sometimes impassable during the rainy season.

-Papagayo, meanwhile, is in its own world, almost literally: the whole peninsula is under a special regimen that grants special 99-year concessions to luxury hotels and other tourism developments.
+Papagayo, meanwhile, is in its own world.
+The whole peninsula is under a special regimen that grants special 99-year concessions to luxury hotels and other tourism developments.
 It has its own security guards and you have to show ID even to enter the premises.

 It sits on a piece of land with incredible views, and the project’s success has lured in many high-end developers with their pick of luxury hotel operators.

 As far up as the Nicaraguan border, the area above the Santa Elena Peninsula is currently being snapped up in large chunks by developers who should start building within the next few years.

 The coastal region of Guanacaste enjoys a tropical dry climate.
 It is the hottest part of Costa Rica and has a short rainy season.
 The highlands of the Guanacaste cordillera and the northern part of the Tilaran Cordillera have a cooler moist climate and luxurious cloud forests.

-It receives more visitors now with the opening of its international airports as many tourists prefer to fly straight to the coast and avoid San Jose altogether.
+It receives more visitors now with the opening of its international airport.
+Many tourists prefer to fly straight to the coast and avoid San Jose altogether.

 It has a population of 270,000 spread out in its cantons, the result of a fusion of many cultures resulting in a philosophy and attitude towards life seen nowhere else in the country.